Many Military Families Are Navigating Challenges in Meeting Financial Needs

 One family-welfare factor that continues to warrant attention is the financial stress caused by military-mandated moves.
 Imagine an E-5 with a spouse and two children stationed in North Carolina who receives orders to Southern California: While the military covers most moving expenses, the family may face out-of-pocket costs for things such as new tires, pet fees at hotels, and so on.

-When they arrive in California, reimbursement for covered costs takes two to four weeks … and their BAH doesn’t cover the full cost of housing.
+When they arrive in California, reimbursement for covered costs could take two to four weeks … and their BAH doesn’t cover the full cost of housing.

 [ACT NOW: Urge Lawmakers to Support BAH Restoration]